cisco-asp-web/LTRSPG-2212/lab_5/lab_5-guide.md

    The "job" completes with some pings from each host to each host.

-3. Use *kubectl logs* command to see the plugin's log output from the *srv6-pytorch* pods:
+3. Use *kubectl logs* command to see the plugin's log output from the *srv6-pytorch* pods.
+May take 3-4 minutes for the job to complete:

    ```
    kubectl logs srv6-pytorch-0